POST-DOC

 STEVE RATHJE : NYU Social Psychology Postdoctoral Fellow

-Steve Rathje is a postdoctoral researcher with the Social Identity and Morality Lab, funded by grants from the Russel Sage Foundation, the AE foundation, and a Synergy Scholar Grant with the Center for the Science of Moral Understanding.
-He will be receiving his PhD from the University of Cambridge (Trinity College) as a Gates Cambridge Scholar, and he received his Bachelor of Arts in Psychology from Stanford University.
-Steve studies polarization and inter-group conflict on social media using field experiments, lab experiments, and computational social science methods.
+Steve Rathje is an NSF Postdoctoral Fellow in the Social Identity and Morality Lab.
+His research is funded by grants from the National Science Foundation, the Templeton World Charity Foundation, and the Russell Sage Foundation.
+He received his PhD from the University of Cambridge (Trinity College) as a Gates Cambridge Scholar, and he received his Bachelor of Arts in Psychology from Stanford University.
+Steve studies intergroup conflict and the spread of (mis)information online and offline.
+He explores how these topics interact with emerging technologies, such as social media and artificial intelligence.
+He uses a variety of methods in his work, including computational social science, digital field experiments, and multi-site global studies.

 POSTDOC